Vietnamese Cambodians: History

+Relations between Cambodia and Vietnam date back to when Chey Chettha II, in order to balance the influence of the Siamese forces, which had devastated the previous capital at Longvek during the reign of his father, had struck an alliance with Vietnam and married Princess Nguyễn Phúc Ngọc Vạn, a daughter of Lord Nguyễn Phúc Nguyên, in 1618.
+In return, the king had granted the Vietnamese the right to establish settlements in Mô Xoài (now Bà Rịa), in the region of Prey Nokor—which they colloquially referred to as Sài Gòn, and which later became Ho Chi Minh City.
+Vietnamese settlers first entered the Mekong and the Prey Nokor area (later Saigon) from the 1620s onward.
+The region then as now is known to the Cambodians as Kampuchea Krom but by cession and conquest (Vietnamese expansion to the South, dubbed Nam Tiến), the area came under Vietnamese control.
+Under the reign of Chey Chettha II, Cambodia formally ceded the eastern portion to the Nguyễn lords.

-With the unification Vietnam under Emperor Gia Long, the Court of Hue asserted its hegemony in 1813 and sent 10,000 troops to Phnom Penh.
+With the unification Vietnam under Emperor Gia Long, the Court of Huế asserted its hegemony in 1813 and sent 10,000 troops to Phnom Penh.
 The Cambodian court was split into rival factions vying for power and some members of the Cambodian royal sought the support of the Vietnamese, thus implanting Vietnamese power within the kingdom.
-Favors were granted to allow more Vietnamese settlers and by the reign of Emperor Minh Mang, Vietnam chose to impose its rule directly, relegating the Cambodian court to a minor role.
+Favors were granted to allow more Vietnamese settlers and by the reign of Emperor Minh Mạng, Vietnam chose to impose its rule directly, relegating the Cambodian court to a minor role.
 Administrative renaming of town and provinces was carried out while Vietnamese customs were forced upon the Cambodian populace.
 The heavy-handed policies stirred resentment among the Cambodian populace, provoking protracted insurgency and unrest.
 Vietnam was forced to withdraw, accepting the restoration of the royal candidate Ang Duong as the Cambodian king.
 Vietnam nonetheless joined Siam to hold Cambodia in joint vassalage.

 In 1880 with the establishment of the French colonial administration, Cambodia joined Vietnam as part of French Indochina, the status to Vietnamese residents in Cambodia was formally legalized.
 Over the next fifty years, large numbers of Vietnamese migrated to Cambodia.
 Population censuses conducted by the French recorded an increase in the Vietnamese population from about 4,500 in the 1860s to almost 200,000 at the end of the 1930s.
 When the Japanese invaded Indochina in 1940, Vietnamese nationalists in Cambodia launched a brief but unsuccessful attempt to attack the French colonial administrators.

 With independence in 1954, Cambodia legislated a citizenship law based on knowledge in the Khmer language and national origin; this effectively excluded most Vietnamese and Chinese Cambodians.
-At the grassroot level, Vietnamese also faced occasional cases of violent intimidation from the Cambodians.
+At the grass root level, Vietnamese also faced occasional cases of violent intimidation from the Cambodians.
 During a Sangkum congress in 1962, politicians debated on the issue of citizenship on Cambodia's ethnic minorities and a resolution was passed not to grant naturalization of Vietnamese residents.